 But I woke up to see the light

 See The Light

+Words and Music by Ben Fielding & Reuben Morgan

+© 2019 Hillsong Music Publishing Australia

-True life begins with death.
-It was his death that dealt a fatal blow to death itself and brought forward eternal life that cannot be taken away.
-We are a resurrection people, having buried our own sin with Christ, we are now risen with him into the glorious light of his forgiveness.
-Yet, God’s gift of light is not simply for our own restoration, it is a beacon – to follow in his footsteps.
+Our eternal life began with Christ’s death.
+It was His death that dealt a fatal blow to death itself and gave us eternal life that cannot be taken away.
+We are a resurrection people, having buried our own sin with Christ, we are now risen with Him into the glorious light of His forgiveness.
+Yet, God’s gift of light is not simply for our own restoration, it is a beacon – to follow in His footsteps.

-Acceptance of Jesus’ death and resurrection life is not just so that we can have life after death, in Heaven.
-It is a guarantee of true life before death also; a commitment to his sons and daughters that life can be lived now, here on earth, abundant and full.
+Acceptance of Jesus’ death and resurrection life is not just so that we can have life after death, in heaven.
+It is also a guarantee of true life before death; a commitment to His sons and daughters that life can be lived now, here on earth, abundant and full.

-Living fully awake to life with Christ is a great blessing and the Word of God tells us that God takes great delight in seeing his children blessed.
+Living fully awake to life with Christ is a great blessing and the word of God tells us that God takes great delight in seeing His children blessed.
 When was the last time you prayed a radical prayer of faith?
 When was the last time you looked around and saw God exceeding those expectations?
 Because he does that!
-Think about this – he rescued you out of sin and death.
-And he didn’t rescue you in order for you to live a lukewarm and sleepy life.
+Think about this – He rescued you out of sin and death.
+And He didn’t rescue you in order for you to live a lukewarm and sleepy life.
 Are you living fully awake?
-Fully aware of God working in your life and bestowing his abundant life in and through you.
+Fully aware of God working in your life and bestowing His abundant life in and through you.

-There are many examples in the Bible where God not only delighted in giving his children what they asked for - but exceeded their expectations:
+There are many examples in the Bible where God not only delighted in giving His children what they asked for - but exceeded their expectations:

 Blind Bartimaeus wanted his sight – Jesus not only gave him that, but also restored him to his community.

-Peter wanted an opportunity to see Jesus again after his denial… Jesus forgave Him, commissioned him and made him the rock on which His church would be built.
+Peter wanted an opportunity to see Jesus again after his denial – Jesus forgave him, commissioned him and made Peter a leader in the church.

 The challenge for us today is to recognise the power we have access to, with Jesus alive in us.
-After all, the same power that raised Christ from the dead, when we saw the light – is now alive in us.
+After all, the same power that raised Christ from the dead – is now alive in us.

 PRAYER:

-Heavenly Father, help me to recognise you in my every day.
-Help me to live life fully awake, aware of your blessings and trusting you for with what is ahead.
-Thank you for your resurrection power, may I walk in it today.
+Heavenly Father, help me to recognise You in my every day.
+Help me to live life fully awake, aware of Your blessings and trusting You for with what is ahead.
+Thank You for Your resurrection power, may I walk in it today.

 Amen.